 Inclusive content makes more people feel welcome

 In the worst case scenario, a failure to think about diversity when producing content doesn’t just make people feel less included—it convinces them they are excluded.
 An offer for a romantic getaway or dinner that only uses phrases like “husband and wife” or “boyfriend and girlfriend’ convinces many LGBT couples that they are not safe or welcome.
 Even if it was an oversight rather than a deliberate choice, couples who often aren’t safe or welcome don’t always have an immediate way of telling the difference.

 Similarly, a lack of knowledge about accessibility features or accommodations can discourage people with disabilities from visiting an event or location.
 People don’t want to go to a restaurant, concert venue or hotel where it’s incredibly difficult for them to move around or enjoy the experience.
 I don’t think anyone sets out to produce content that makes people worry about whether they’d be safe and comfortable, but a lack of awareness can accidentally have the same effect.

-, and get excited about it diverse content
+People remember diverse content, and get excited about it

-out where they surprise families with cleaning products, and we watch how much better the family cleans with said product.
+Swiffer has a new line of commercials out where they surprise families with cleaning products, and we watch how much better the family cleans with said product.
 Pretty standard stuff.
 But after watching one of those commercials, one of my friends turned to me and said, “I loved that.”
 What she loved was that the couple in the commercial was interracial, and that the husband had an amputated arm.
 It was a completely normal family using completely normal cleaning products, but that was the point.
-They were the kind of real family that was similar to her has a new line of commercials Swiffer that she didn’t often see on television, and that made her notice the commercial more than any other we watched that night.
+They were the kind of real family that was similar to her own but that she didn’t often see on television, and that made her notice the commercial more than any other we watched that night.
 A lot of people working in marketing don’t think about diversity, or don’t do it enough, so when someone does, people get excited.
-And isn’t excitement what you want? own but VIDEO
+And isn’t excitement what you want?